theodorahaimoff/HSLU_HS25_DSPRO1/README.md

 The application's GUI should now be available under http://localhost:8501/

 ### 7️⃣ Deployment to Streamlit Cloud (optional)

-Push to GitHub. \
+Push to GitHub and deploy the app to Streamlit Cloud via your Streamlit account dashboard. \
-The app automatically builds its own Chroma index if missing.
+Once deployed, the Cloud app gets automatically updated after every commit.
 > 👉 **Note** \
 > Add your `OAI_TOKEN` to Streamlit Secrets.